typetools/guava/README-typetools.md

                       -Dcheck.value.phase=skip -Dmaven.javadoc.skip

-Running with the single FormatterChecker gets the total time down to about 20-25 minutes, almost all of which testing.
+Running with the single FormatterChecker gets the total time down to about 20-25 minutes, almost all of which is testing.
 (Over 850,000 tests are run.)

 Typechecking